Harshit-Awasthi-05/Jan-Awaaz-AI/README.md

 ### Native Phone-Based Authentication

-Citizens authenticate using a phone number and OTP natively through Firebase Phone Authentication.
-The flow runs directly on the frontend, removing the need for email accounts and passwords, making the platform fast and accessible for rural and low-literacy users.
+Citizens authenticate using a phone number and OTP through 2Factor.in.
+The React frontend sends the phone number and OTP to the FastAPI backend, which securely communicates with the 2Factor.in API.
+This removes the need for email accounts and passwords, making the platform fast and accessible for rural and low-literacy users.

 ### Real-Time MP Dashboard